pingcap/docs/tidb-global-sort.md

 The TiDB Global Sort feature enhances the stability and efficiency of data import and DDL (Data Definition Language) operations.
 It serves as a general operator in the [distributed execution framework](/tidb-distributed-execution-framework.md), providing a global sort service on cloud.

-It can be easily extended to support multiple shared storage interfaces such as S3 and POSIX, enabling seamless integration with different storage systems.
+The Global Sort feature can be easily extended to support multiple shared storage interfaces such as S3 and POSIX, enabling seamless integration with different storage systems.
 This flexibility enables efficient and adaptable data sorting for various use cases.

 ## Use cases

-The Global Sort feature enhances the efficiency of `IMPORT INTO` and `CREATE INDEX`.
-By integrating Global Sort into backend tasks, you can improve stability, control, and scalability, resulting in an enhanced user experience and higher-quality service.
+The Global Sort feature enhances the stability and efficiency of `IMPORT INTO` and `CREATE INDEX`.
+By globally sorting the data that are processed by the tasks, it improves the stability, controllability, and scalability of writing data to TiKV.
+This provides an enhanced user experience for data import and DDL tasks, as well as higher-quality services.

 The Global Sort feature executes tasks within the unified distributed parallel execution framework, ensuring efficient and parallel sorting of data on a global scale.